dmitrybelyakov/ansible-localcloud-efs/README.md

 Where your filesystem will be mounted to on the host.
 This defaults to /efs_data

 `aws_region`
-Your AWS regioun where this filesistem resides.
+Your AWS region where this filesistem resides.
 Your filesystem and your EC2 instances must be in the same region.
 This will default to eu-west-1

 Dependencies